Nitro/lagermeister/README.md

-Lägermeister
+Lagermeister
 ============

-Lägermeister is a Heka message compatible logging forwarder backed by NATS.
+Lagermeister is a Heka message compatible logging forwarder backed by NATS.
 This serves as a centralized log forwarder so that clients can have a local relay that will accept large volumes of logs and which is capable of batching them into groups and forwarding to a logging system like Sumologic.